vlt44/RiverHack-SafeStep/README.md

 **Functional (MVP)**

 - Users should be able to set their current intersection by searching or choosing from a nearby list.
-- Users can view the current crossing status for the selected intersection (`STOP`, `WALK`, `WARNING`, or `UNKNOWN`).
+- Users can view the current crossing status for the selected intersection.
 - Users will receive an in-app alert when the crossing status changes.
 - Users will see the crossing status refresh automatically while they are actively using the app at an intersection.

 **Functional (Next)**

-- Users should be able to detect intersections automatically when they arrive near one (geofence).
+- Users should be able to detect intersections automatically when they arrive near one.
 - Users can use destination mode to follow a route and automatically advance to the next intersection.
 - Users should be able to save favorite intersections and quickly return to them.
-- Users will see a safe fallback state when signal data is unavailable (e.g., UNKNOWN + “Use caution”).
+- Users will see a safe fallback state when signal data is unavailable.

 **Non-functional**